ewalldo/Packages-Project/Assets/Tween/README.md

 - 1.2.1: Add AnimationCurveEasing
 - 1.3: Add Shake tweens to the Transform component and PunchEasing
 - 1.4: Add TweenParameters and ShakeParameters classes
+- 1.4.1: Change default values for local transform to be true

 ## 3 - Features <a name="features"/>
 - Offers the possibility of "tween" many types of components.